 - Eminent domain.
 The use of land for interstate highways has cost many people their homes and land.

 - Railroad woes.
-With interstates providing a major means of transportation, many railroads have been abandoned, creating both the decline of an industry and the loss of part of history.
+Once interstates began to provide a major means of transportation, many railroads were abandoned, causing both the decline of an industry and the loss of part of history.

 - The flyover effect.
 Would the popular conception of Kansas be different if I-70 didn’t exist?
 Many interstates bypassed scenic areas to keep costs down.
 No wonder, then, that to a hurried traveler a long stretch of road would seem flat and boring.